oinkagency/grunt-email-template/README.md

 #Grunt Email Workflow

-A template to create responsive HTML mails that render well on desktop, web and mobile clients like Gmail, Outlook, Apple Mail, Yahoo Mail, ...
+A template to create responsive HTML mails that render well on desktop, web and mobile clients like Gmail, Outlook, Apple Mail, Yahoo Mail,...
 The Grunt workflow simplifies the process:
   1. Creates local server with auto reload
   2. Builds your HTML email from predefined JADE template
   3. Template structure allows you to easily create different versions of 1 email
-  4. Compiles LESS to CSS that is automatically inlined
+  4. Compiles LESS to CSS and inlines this CSS
   5. Minifies images and creates ZIP packages
   6. Creates starting point for a text version of your mailing